-- 1. Valid DNR form: - A. Original North Carolina DNR yellow form - B. Effective & expiration dates completed (may utilize check-box for no expiration) - C. Physician or Advanced Care Practitioner (PA, NP) signature - 2.
-Valid MOST form: - A. Original North Carolina MOST bright pink form - B. Effective date completed - C. Physician or Advanced Care Practitioner (PA, NP) signature - 3.
+- 1. Valid DNR form: - A. Original North Carolina DNR yellow form - B. Effective & expiration dates completed (may utilize check-box for "no expiration") - C. Physician or Advanced Practice Provider (PA, NP) signature - 2.
+Valid MOST form: - A. Original North Carolina MOST bright pink form - B. Effective date completed - C. Physician or Advanced Practice Provider (PA, NP) signature - 3.
 A valid DNR or MOST form may be overridden by: - A. The patient - B. Guardian or healthcare power of attorney for the patient - C. Physician on scene - 4.
 If requested by the patient or family that the DNR or MOST Form NOT be honored, personnel should institute appropriate medical care and contact Medical Control for further decision-making assistance - 5.
-If requested by a person on scene that the DNR or MOST Form NOT be honored, personnel should contact Medical Control for further decision-making assistance - 6.
+If requested by another person on scene that the DNR or MOST Form NOT be honored, personnel should contact Medical Control for further decision-making assistance - 6.
 Other documents requesting withholding of CPR / ALS such as a living will may be honored with the approval of Medical Control

-- DNR orders may be written in a patient's chart or medical record - Orders must be complete, current with date and time signed by attending physician - > Telephone or verbal orders that are not signed are not acceptable without communication directly with the patient's physician - A living will or other legal document that identifies the patient's desire to withhold CPR or other medical care may be honored with the approval of Medical Control
+- DNR orders may be written in a patient's chart or medical record - Orders must be complete, current with date and time, and signed by attending physician - > Telephone or verbal orders that are not signed are not acceptable without communication directly with the patient's physician - DNR forms from states other than North Carolina may be honored provided the form is completed, dated, and signed - A living will or other legal document that identifies the patient's desire to withhold CPR or other medical care may be honored with the approval of Medical Control